Biz2Credit helps you with the business acquisition financing needed to buy a business.

 According to a recent article in Inc. Magazine, the credit crunch led to an increase in seller financing after the Great Recession.
 The article explains that securing capital and the best financing terms for an acquisition can be challenging and has resulted in changes in the financial system.

 Now, here is some good news: Securing business acquisition financing with more favorable terms IS possible.
 A business acquisition loan simply requires a little more preparation and flexibility by both the buyer and seller.
 Business acquisition financing can be used for financing a the purchase of an existing company, refinancing, or purchasing a franchise.

 That's where Biz2Credit comes in.

 We specialize in matching borrowers with favorable sources of funding - sometimes up to five different lenders.
-We have developed a network of over 1,300 lenders to ensure that every one of our clients has the best possible chance of securing the small business loan they need to succeed.
+We have developed a network of funding sources to ensure that every one of our clients has the best possible chance of securing the small business loan they need to succeed.

 Business acquisition loans are one of Biz2Credit's specialties.
 We work individually with borrowers/purchasers to ensure that they present their very best position to lenders.
 Here are some ways to prepare for success before applying for a business acquisition loan.

 - What is the continued growth opportunity offered by the targeted company?